Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 I am a Ph.D. student (2020 - now) at State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University.
 I received B.S. degree from School of Electronic Information, Wuhan University, Wuhan, China, in 2020.
 I am now a member of EVA group, advised by [**Prof. Wei He**](https://prowdiy.github.io/weihe.github.io/). **I am currently focusing my research on disaster studies, exploring solutions through large vision-language models.**

 # 🗞️ News
+## ✈️✈️We (Ruoyao Xue, Jiepan Li, Zehui Wu, and Wei He) are delighted to inform you we have successfully secured the championship in the Mandarin Audio-Visual Speech Recognition Challenge held by the 19th IEEE International Conference Automatic Face and Gesture Recognition (2025.05.26, Clearwater,USA).

 ## ✈️✈️We (Yu Sheng, Jiepan Li, He Huang, Zhiwei Zhang, and Wei He) were awarded the Second Prize in the Land Surface Track of the 2nd Gaofen Earth Observation Application Technology Innovation Competition for the project 'Fine-Scale Crop Classification Using Gaofen Satellite Data' (第二届高分对地观测应用技术创新大赛陆表赛道——基于高分卫星的农作物精细识别技术赛题二等奖, 2025.04.25).

 ## ✈️✈️We(Jiepan Li, He Huang, Yu Sheng, Yujun Guo, Wei He) are delighted to inform you we have successfully secured the championship in the second track of [**2025 IEEE GRSS Data Fusion Contest**](https://www.grss-ieee.org/technical-committees/image-analysis-and-data-fusion/?tab=data-fusion-contest) (2025.03.28).